IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-Tree_path_and_files.md

 # Absolute path

-An absolute path is described from the root of the tree (ie. beginning by a `/`).
+An absolute path is described from the root of the tree (ie. beginning with a `/`).
 This path is composed of all the names of the different directories from the root of the tree to the target file or directory.

 # Relative path and the working directory